tecnalia-advancedmanufacturing-robotics/phoxi_camera/test/README.md

 ## How to run tests
 Before run of tests set scanner ID or file camera ID in the **interfaces/config.py**, it is needed for connect to camera.
+Default camera ID for testing is "InstalledExamples-PhoXi-example".

 Run test:
 ```bash